-We recommend this apostolic movie for families, CCD and youth groups.
+We recommend this apostolic movie for families, CCD, and youth groups.
 It’s clean fun, full of hopeful themes and relatable storylines.

-Being a 14 year old orphan and teenager, and above all a genius who’s already finished high school, can be very complicated.
+Being a 14-year-old orphan and teenager, and above all, a genius who’s already finished high school can be very complicated.
 That’s Hiro Hamada’s situation at the beginning of the movie “Big Hero 6.”
 Fortunately, he has his brother, Tadashi, to help him channel all his teenage energy into being the best version of himself he can possibly be.

-This movie teaches us about friendship, hard work, and about how revenge is not the way to solve personal pain and injury.
+This movie teaches us about friendship, hard work, and how revenge is not the way to solve personal pain and injury.
 It’s a movie with a lot of content to discuss.
 Besides the fact that the characters are superheroes, of course.

 I know someone who, because of the ones around him losing faith in him, also lost trust in himself.
 Tadashi’s quote “I’m not giving up on you” marks Hiro in the most significant way.
 Faith moves mountains and spirits too.
 It’s important to motivate others into being the best version of themselves.
 In Hiro’s case, his brother’s faith made him direct all his creativity towards getting into the most important robotics’ university of San Frasokyo, the fictional city where the movie takes place.

 There’s a moment in which Hiro wants restitution for something taken from him, and he seeks after it in a spirit of revenge rather than justice.
 Looking for retribution is lowering yourself to the level of the one who hurt you in the first place.
-Desiring another’s harm only brings harm to our own heart.
-A just person teaches his adversaries by example, forgives their offenses and sets a just punishment so they learn to atone for the damage they’ve caused and don’t commit the crime again.
+Desiring another’s harm only brings harm to our own hearts.
+A just person teaches his adversaries by example, forgives their offenses, and sets a just punishment so they learn to atone for the damage they’ve caused and don’t commit the crime again.
 Revenge degrades you to the level of the person who attacked you.
 Justice draws the attacker up to your level.